chickenadobo-droid/MSc-Thesis-Pipeline-/README.md

 The core of the analysis involves

-i) Behavioural Data Processing; Batch processing of video tracking data to extract animal position, clean artifacts, calculate speed, and define behavioural states based on stringent, data-driven criteria (see GUI developments for this in "https://github.com/chickenadobo-droid/MSc-Thesis-Pipeline-/wiki/Position-Extraction-Plots-All-Experiments")
+i) Behavioural Data Processing; Batch processing of video tracking data to extract animal position, clean artifacts, calculate speed, and define behavioural states based on stringent, data-driven criteria (see GUI developments for this in "https://github.com/chickenadobo-droid/MSc-Thesis-Pipeline-/wiki/Position-Extraction-Plots-All-Experiments" and "https://github.com/chickenadobo-droid/MSc-Thesis-Pipeline-/wiki/PositionExtraction-Plots-(One-Experiment)")

 ii) Neural Data Extraction; Extraction of neural features like sharp-wave ripple events/power, theta power/frequency and multi-unit activity.